chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 int _board_analogRead(uint8_t pin, int * val)
 ```

 This function is called at the beginning of the analogRead() function.
-It is responsible for performing any board specific setup required for the analogRead() function, or alternatively, to perform the entire analogRead operation if the standard code isn’t appropriate.
+It is responsible for performing any board specific setup required for the analogRead() function, or alternatively, to perform the entire analogRead operation if the standard code isn't appropriate.
 This returned analog value read is returned via the pointer to value provided (\*val).
 The function return value is 0 if execution is to continue with the normal analogRead() code or non-zero if the normal analogRead() code is to be skipped.

 ```cpp
 int _board_analogReference(uint8_t mode)